21 Beautiful & Fun Places to Visit in and Around Nairobi, Kenya

 Because of this, I recommend combining both visits to get the best value for your money when visiting as a non-Kenyan citizen or resident.

-Setting your expectations correctly: This place is open to visitors from 11 am to 12 pm only – during the public feeding and bath time.
-There’s a barricade between visitors and the elephants, so you won’t be interacting with them directly but are free to touch them if they come close to you.
+Setting your expectations correctly: This place is open to visitors from 11 am to 12 pm only, during the public feeding and bathing times.
+There’s a barricade between visitors and the elephants, so you won’t be interacting with them directly, but you are free to touch them if they come close to you.

 8. Paradise Lost